remogatto/gospeccy/README.md

 If you like this software, please watch it on [github](http://github.com/remogatto/gospeccy)!
-Seeing a growing number of watchers is an excellent motivation for me to keep up this work :) Bug reports and testing are also appreciated!
-And don't forget to fork and send me patches, of course ;)
+Seeing a growing number of watchers is an excellent motivation for the GoSpeccy team to keep up this work :) Bug reports and testing are also appreciated!
+And don't forget to fork and send patches, of course ;)

 # Features

 * Complete Zilog Z80 emulation
 * Concurrent [architecture](http://github.com/remogatto/gospeccy/wiki/Architecture)
-* Sound support
+* Beeper support (!)
+* A smart interactive console interface
 * SNA format support (48k version)
 * SDL backend
 * 2x scaler and fullscreen (to be improved)